iterative/dvc.org/content/docs/tutorials/get-started/data-pipelines.md

 $ pip install -r src/requirements.txt
 ```

-Optionally, commit the progress with Git.
+Please also stage or commit the source code directory with Git at this point.

 </details>